 For our Grant Only service we would anticipate having the Grant or Probate/ Letters of Administration obtained within 4 weeks of instructions.

 For full administration services, time frames largely depend on the complexity of the estate and/or whether a IHT400 full inheritance tax account is required to be lodged with HMRC.
-As an indication only where no IHT is payable we have included this timesheet to give you an indication of the length of time it can take to undertake “Probate” based upon time estimates for each stage.
+As an indication only where no IHT is payable we have included some timeframes to give you an indication of the length of time it can take to undertake probate.
 Certain elements are dependent on 3rd parties and so we have been cautious with the estimates given.
-In general, the following timeframes are a guide.

 |Payments out to Beneficiaries||3 weeks||32 weeks|